 The great outdoors

-Aizuwakamatsu is on point to become Fukushima’s star attraction, as the historic castle town undergoes careful restoration to preserve its old samurai houses and traditional streets.
-The town is also one of the country’s main producers of sake (rice wine) made from melted snow water from the mountains.
-Tours and tastings are available – sober up with some local wappa meshi, a dish of steamed fish over rice.
-If you have time, you can travel further north to quaint Kitakata for more sake and a bowl of famed curly noodle ramen.
+The castle town has undergone careful restoration to preserve its old samurai houses and traditional streets.
+Aizu-Wakamatsu is also one of the country’s main producers of sake (rice wine).
+Sake tours and tastings are available, and afterward, you can sober up with some local kozuyu, a traditional soup dish made with dried scallops.
+If you have time, travel further north to quaint Kitakata for a bowl of its famed Kitakata ramen.

 Plan your trip to Fukushima with the links below!